bassamanator/everything-sovol-sv06/README.md

 #### Aftermarket Options

 I purchased and tested [this heatbreak](https://s.click.aliexpress.com/e/_DmzWJNb).

-It works as well as the stock piece.
+- It works as well as the stock piece.
+- It is 1mm shorter than the stock piece, so you will need a washer or spacer of some kind to 'increase' it's length.
+If you don't add a spacer, your part cooling duct will be exactly inline with the nozzle tip, meaning that the part cooling duct will drag across every new layer.
+The spacer must not be more than 7mm in diameter.

 _The part sold in the link could change, so make sure it has the following specs_: